coverclock/com-diag-diminuto/README.md

 * module - support for dynamically linked user space modules.
 * platform - try to determine what kind of system or target is being used.
 * stacktrace - print a stack trace.

+# Bash Sourcing Files

+* diminuto - defines shell variables like Arch, Release, Revision, and Vintage into the current shell.
+* setup - defines and exports shell variables like PATH and LD_LIBRARY_PATH into the environment.

 # Command Line Utilities